vinhqdang/collaborative_editing_measurement/README.md

 * [Cryptpad](https://github.com/cjdelisle/cryptpad)

 # How to use
 The application is provided as Java source code.
-Follows these steps to run the experiment by yourself, with Eclipse as IDE (you can use whatever IDE you prefer):
+Follows these steps to run the experiment by yourself (tested with Eclipse, however it is supposed to be runable without depending on IDE.)

+* First of all you need to download a correct [chromedriver](http://chromedriver.storage.googleapis.com/index.html) version for your operating system and put the file at the root directory of the project.
+In \*nix system, you may need to grant the *execute* permission.

 * Open Eclipse and import the project.
 * Inside Eclipse, under 'src' folder, you will see different packages:
   * general: contains abstract classes